NEM Plan Compensation and Billing

 Annual True-Up Statement

-You will receive a true-up statement every 12 months, roughly on the anniversary of when you installed your system.
+NEM customers receive a true-up statement every 12 months, roughly on the anniversary of when the system was installed

-- Depending on your usage and generation over the year, your true-up statement will be either be in the form of a check for the balance AMP owes you, or a bill for the balance you owe AMP.
+- Depending on your usage and generation over the year, your true-up statement comes in the form of a check for the balance AMP owes you, or a bill for the balance you owe AMP.

 - To complete the true-up, AMP balances your monthly energy charges, monthly energy credits, and additional taxes and fees.